powercord-community/guidelines/README.md

 ### We will never directly push to your plugin's repo

 Even if we have full access by being administrators of the organization, we'll never push to a plugin's repo unless we're invited to do so.
 We'll always prefer forking and making a PR.
 It's your plugin, and we don't have to push.
+The only exception to this is an urgent security vulnerability; in the case of a high-risk vulnerability, we may hotfix your plugin to prevent widespread damage to users.